-Years of wear and tear playing racquet sports had caused a degeneration in the ligaments in active 52-year-old Ken’s left shoulder and an acromioclavicular joint (where the shoulder meets the collar bone) impingement.
+Years of wear and tear playing racquet sports had caused a degeneration in the ligaments in active 52-year-old Ken’s left shoulder and lead to arthritis in his acromioclavicular joint (the joint between the shoulder and the collar bone).

 Ken’s injury was most painful when raising his arm and it meant he could no longer play tennis or enjoy gym activities.
 He could however still manage everyday activities except for the occasional pain when reaching up to get something from a cupboard.

 Ken’s private health provider gave him a shortlist of local consultants, specialising in shoulder injuries.
 Having studied their profiles, he opted for Mr Ali Noorani due to his vast experience with sport-related shoulder injuries.

 At Ken’s first consultation in March 2019, Mr Noorani arranged an MRI Scan and X-ray and non-operative treatments such as injections and rehab were discussed.
 When acromioclavicular joint injections and physio proved ineffective, surgery took place in August 2019 in the form of an acromioclavicular joint excision (damaged tissue and bone removed to prevent painful contact between joints) along with complete bursectomy (removal of small fluid sac cushioning bone structures) and subacromial decompression (removal of bone and tissue to increase space under the acromion, the bony projection on shoulder blade).